THE LIVING COMPOSERS PROJECT

 German composer of mostly chamber, choral and vocal works that have been performed in Europe; he is also active as a conductor.

 Among his honours are the Bernd-Alois-Zimmermann-Preis from the city of Cologne (1996) and a scholarship to stay at the Villa Massimo in Rome (2003).
+He has been a member of the Akademie der Künste in Berlin since 2009 and of the Bayerische Akademie der Schönen Künste in Munich since 2015.
 He has received commissions from the Deutsches Symphonie-Orchester Berlin, the Hamburger Symphoniker, the London Sinfonietta, the Münchener Biennale, the state of Schleswig-Holstein, the SWR Sinfonieorchester Baden-Baden und Freiburg, and the Theater an der Wien.

 As a conductor, he has been active since 1984 and his specialty is contemporary music.
 He has collaborated with the ensemble Collegium Novum Zürich, ensemble recherche, and the ensemble Klangforum Wien, as well as with orchestras in Austria, Germany and the UK.
 He served as director of the Forum für Neue Musik in Gelsenkirchen from 1986–91 and as conductor of the Musiktheater im Revier in Gelsenkirchen from 1988–90.
 He co-founded the ensemble musikFabrik in Cologne in 1991 and served as its artistic director and conductor from 1991–97.
 He has served as principal guest-conductor of the Österreichisches Ensemble für Neue Musik since 2001.